Franchising code amendments - dispute resolution

 The long awaited dispute resolution provisions under the Franchising Code of Conduct (the...

 A franchise agreement is an agreement between the franchisor and the franchisee which grants the franchisee the right to operate the franchise business and sets out the commercial terms agreed by the parties.

 If you are buying a franchise business you will need to enter into a franchise agreement.

-Franchise agreements are regulated in Australia by the Franchising Code of Coduct (the Code).
-The Code provides that a franchise agreement:
+Franchise agreements are regulated in Australia by the Franchising Code of Coduct (the Franchising Code).

 Some of the main terms that are commonly found in a franchise agreement include:

 Under a franchise agreement, the franchisee is normally granted the right (licence) to use the franchisor's:

 The licence is typically limited to a territory or site and may be exclusive or non-exclusive within that territory or site.

 If the licence is non-exclusive, the franchisor may operate or grant franchises to other franchisees to operate in the territory.